ZhannaIL/Karger/README.md

 Requests & BeautifulSoup – HTTP requests and parsing
 Genderize API – for author gender prediction
 OpenAthens – authentication gateway to Karger

+№№⚠️ Challenges & Notes

+Dynamic content and delayed page loads were handled using try-except and WebDriverWait.
+Some article metadata (e.g., author affiliations) may be partially hidden under overlays — the script attempts to close them automatically.
+Manual login is required due to authentication via OpenAthens (no API access).